Save the Date: March 7, 2015

 Why should I climb with my department?

-Climb to the Top is a great way to motivate yourself to achieve personal fitness and wellness goals.
+Climb to the Top is a great motivational tool to achieve personal fitness and wellness goals.
 Create a team with your department to train with a group, or use your everyday fitness activities to prepare.
-Challenge yourself to perform at your best.
+Train with your own equipment and challenge yourself to perform at your best.

 Compete with other departments!

 Show your department pride and step it up as you race to the top.
-The top firefighter teams will be awarded.
+There will be awards for:

 Lori Grande of WKLB-FM (center) with Firefighters from Holden, Massachusetts